Years ago my mini-me asked, “When can I get my nose pierced?”

 I heaved my 30-pound backpack behind me, and settled my smaller daypack in front of me, all while resisting the urge to cackle at their bugged eyes and gaping mouths.

-So there I was, all by myself.
+So there I was, trying to travel all by myself.
 In Europe.

 I Eurailed south because my travel Bible, Let’s Go Europe, said I should.
 Soon after, I paired up with Kim, a nurse from California who’d recently dumped her beau.